Mehdi Khalil: 2020: Loan to Zob Ahan

-2020–present: Return to Ahed
+2020–2023: Return to Ahed

 Despite Zob Ahan extending Khalil's loan for an additional year on 27 June 2020, Khalil returned to Ahed as their first-choice goalkeeper.
 In the first matchday of the 2020–21 season on 4 October 2020, he helped Ahed win 3–2 over Bourj.
 Khalil played 12 league games, helping Ahed to a fourth-place finish with four clean sheets.
 He also played a game in the 2021 Lebanese Elite Cup, which Ahed won.

 Due to an ACL injury he sustained while training with the Lebanon national team in August 2021, Khalil was sidelined for six months.
 He did not feature for Ahed during the 2021–22 season.
 Khalil returned to action as Ahed's first-choice goalkeeper in the first matchday of the 2022–23 season, against Akhaa Ahli Aley on 4 September 2022.
 He had played his previous league game 16 months prior, also against Akhaa, on 23 April 2021.
 On 28 October, Khalil saved a penalty and kept a clean sheet in a 1–0 league win against Tadamon Sour.
+He was a starter in 2022–23, playing 19 league games and helping Ahed win the league title as a key player.

+2023–2024: Loan to Al-Faisaly

+On 15 June 2023, Ahed announced Khalil's loan for one season to Al-Faisaly in the Jordanian Pro League; he arrived in Jordan on 10 July.
+Khalil played in Al-Faisaly's last game in the 2023 Jordan Shield Cup, a 0–0 draw against Ma'an on 14 July, which won his team the tournament.
+He became the first foreign goalkeeper to play in the Jordan Super Cup, taking part in the 2023 edition between Al-Faisaly and Al-Wehdat which his side lost.

+On 7 January 2024, Al-Faisaly announced the termination of his contract by mutual consent, following their elimination from the AFC Champions League group stage.

+2024: Loan to Safa

+On 28 January 2024, Khalil returned to former club Safa on a six-month loan from Ahed.